 The Outstanding Unit Award is awarded any unit of the U.S. Air Force which performs exceptionally meritorious service, accomplishes specific acts of outstanding achievement, excels in combat operations against an armed enemy of the United States, or conducts with distinct military operations involving conflict with, or exposure to, a hostile action by any opposing foreign force.
 This was awarded to our squadron in 1963.

 The Presidential Unit Citation (PUC), originally called the Distinguished Unit Citation, is awarded to units of the United States Armed Forces and those of allied countries, for extraordinary heroism in action against an armed enemy on or after 7 December 1941.
 The unit must display such gallantry, determination, and esprit de corps in accomplishing its mission under extremely difficult and hazardous conditions so as to set it apart from and above other units participating in the same campaign.
 Awarded in 1963.

-Other missions our F-101B’s routinely carried out was escorting Russian Tupelov TU95 ‘Bear’ Bombers off the coast of Vietnam.
-Some of these Russian aircrews were ‘regulars’ and waving to each other was common while we ‘listened’ to their electronics and ‘exercised’ their jamming equipment for our intelligence gathering equipment.
+Other missions our F-101B’s routinely carried out were escorting Russian Tupelov TU95 ‘Bear’ Bombers off the coast of Vietnam.
+Some of these Russian aircrews were ‘regulars’ and waving to each other was common while we ‘listened’ to their electronics and ‘exercised’ their jamming equipment for our intelligence-gathering equipment.
 These Russian bombers were very impressive up close and in person.
-These huge turboprop bombers were very fast for their size with extremely long range capabilities and could carry a number of 50 megaton nukes.
+These huge turboprop bombers were very fast for their size with extremely long-range capabilities and could carry a number of 50 megaton nukes.

 Primary function: fighter, reconnaissance